P-A-D/RL_Assignment_1/README.md

 The code usage in the notebooks is quite short and straightforward.

-Most of the possible customizations are implemented in the notebooks and by following the code chunks and markdown above them, you can easily understand how they work.
+Most of the possible customizations are implemented in the notebooks and by following the code chunks and markdowns above them, you can easily understand how they work.

 Both Runs2.ipynb and Runs2_cross_model_eval.ipynb notebooks are for the seconds part of the assignment.
 Their difference is in the initial reward mean distribution.